 [Table 4 about here]

-Table 3 and 4 shows the diversity between offenders whose criminal lifestyle began when they were minors vs. offenders who committee their first offense and usually the one they convicted of as adults.
-The majority of the first group (N =10) had history of physical or sexual abuse as children and were convicted of violent or drug offenses only.
-Drugs offenses were usually selling\distributing.
-The second group (N = 20) had very low abuse history.
-Most of them suffered from domestic abuse by their spouse or no abuse at all.
-They were convicted of variance offenses, included domestic violence and financial offenses.
-Drugs offenses where usually smuggling charges.
+Tables 3 and 4 show the differences between offenders whose criminal lifestyle began when they were minors and. offenders who committed their first offense, usually the one for which they were convicted, as adults.
+The majority of the first group (N =10) had a history of physical or sexual abuse as children and had been convicted of violent or drug offenses only.
+Drug offenses usually involved selling and/or distributing.
+The second group (N = 20) had a very low abuse history.
+Most of them had suffered from domestic abuse from their spouse or no abuse at all.
+They had been convicted of various offenses, including domestic violence and economic offenses.
+Any drug offenses in this group were usually smuggling charges.

 [Table 5 about here]

-A chi-square test was performed to examine the relation between age of the first offense and responsibility recognition.
+A chi-square test was performed to examine the relation between the age of the first offense and responsibility recognition.
 The relation between these variables was significant, X2(2, N=30) = 8.143, p= .017.
-As the table 5 shows prisoners who began their criminal lifestyle under the age 18 used to blaming the situation or others for their acts while those who began their criminal life been 18 and older tend to describe their criminal acts as personal choice.
+As Table 5 shows, prisoners who began their criminal lifestyle under the age 18 tended to blame the situation or others for their acts, while those who began their criminal life at age 18 and older tended to describe their criminal acts as personal choices.

 Personal choice.
 This refers to engaging in a delinquent lifestyle and participating in criminal acts as a personal choice.
 Almost half of the participants reported that they rationally chose to break the law, thus indicating that they took full responsibility for their delinquent behavior.
 The main reason given for their offense was a desire to make a lot of money quickly.